 Petruccelli: There’s Sara, Christine, myself and we all have our own teams.
 I had a really great team with two assistants–a decorator and a shopper–and then we have the leadman who installs stuff and do some of the lifting and moving of all the furniture.
 It’s a great team and such a collaborative process.
 This was a very fast-paced job with several big sets.
 So, I really tip my hat to them: being able to pull this off was a real testament to the hard work of the whole team.

-The Flight Attendant is currently available to stream on HBO Max.
-Read Part One here.
+The Flight Attendant Seasons One and Two are currently available to stream on HBO Max.
+Read Part One of this interview here.

 Film Independent promotes unique independent voices, providing a wide variety of resources to help filmmakers create and advance new work.
 Become a Member of Film Independent here.